j96w/allegro_zmq/README.md

 # Usage
 ## Launching the interface
-1. Connect PCAN-USB and Allegro Hand (make sure to power off Allegro Hand)
+1. Connect PCAN-USB and Allegro Hand (connect to the NUC of franka robot)
-1. Start the grasping program: "grasp": `bin/grasp`
 1. Power on the Allegro Hand.
-The motors should actuate and the hand should return to the home configuration.
+1. Start the grasping program: "grasp": `build/bin/grasp` on the NUC.
+You should see the configuration of your hand print out.

 ## Controlling via ZMQ
-Please refer to [dex_grasp_nuc](https://github.com/wualbert/dex_grasp_nuc/blob/master/scripts/zmq_allegro_client_test.py) for usage examples.
+`ws_control.py` is an example code running on workstation with python.
+Make sure you replace the `localhost` with the correct IP address of the NUC in this code.